chris-bc/esp32-gravity/README.md

 * ap-clone
   * Clone AP
   * Use target's MAC
-  * Respond to probe requests with forged beacon frames
+  * Respond to probe requests with forged responses, send beacon frames
   * (Hopefully the SoftAP will handle everything else once a STA initiates a connection)
   * Respond to frames directed at AP - who are not currently connected to ESP - with deauth packet
   * Ability to select security of broadcast AP - open so you can get connections, or matching the target so you get assoc requests not them?